DokAndMax/mortarkiller_desktop/README.md

 Use borderless screen mode in-game.

 When you want to prime the app, bring it up with ctrl + F and enable it to read the rest of the hotkeys.
-This will block these keys system-wide.
+This will block these key combos (ctrl+a, ctr+q..., +w, +s) system-wide.
 You can also  stop this by unchecking the box. but ctrl+F will work always.
 It brings up the box over pubg automatically.